KillerInk/FreeDcam/README.md

 Build
 =====
 To build use latest [Android Studio](http://developer.android.com/sdk/installing/studio.html)
-Use NDK 12b!
+~~Use NDK 12b!~~

-All needed libs are included
+All needed libs are included, you have to build LLVM and [Halide](https://github.com/halide/Halide/).
+Read Halide [Readme](https://github.com/halide/Halide/blob/master/README.md) for building

 For ndk build set in your *local.properties*
 `ndk.dir=C\:\\Android\\android-ndk-r10b`
 Yes you need `\\` that for the folderpath

-also you need now to set halide and llvm paths in your gradle.properties `halideDir=M:/Code/halide-build`
+also you need now to set halide and llvm paths in your *gradle.properties*
+`halideDir=M:/Code/halide-build`
 `hostClang=M:/Code/llvm-build/Release/bin/clang++.exe`
 When bulding on x64 with MSBuild set `-Thost=64` else halide complains about aarch64 not supported

+HalideGenerator build is based on [f4bsch/HalideAndroidCamera2Example](https://github.com/f4bsch/HalideAndroidCamera2Example)

 Supported Apis: